 If you're also experiencing issues with video quality, or the OBS high encoding warning is still flashing change the advanced settings below.

 Video > x264 CPU Preset> (change 'veryfast' to 'superfast'

 You may also need to reset audio to MP3 as this does not require as much power as AAC.
 However, it may create recording issues in some video editors.

 The quickest way to test this is to upload a game that tests your graphic card and use the 'Preview Screen' to adjust the settings until you no longer get the OBS high encoding warning.

-Filmscora scrn comes with easy to use tools and boasts features including over 50 file formats and the ability to record your computer screen and your web cam.
-You can therefore appear in the corner of your screen whilst you explain your demonstration or whatever you are recording.
+DemoCreator comes with easy to use tools and boasts features including over 50 file formats and the ability to record your computer screen and your webcam.
+You can, therefore, appear in the corner of your screen whilst you explain your demonstration or whatever you are recording.

 Other Recommend Products